 The version of the ITS schema defined in this specification is "2.0".
 The version is indicated by the ITS version attribute.
 This attribute is mandatory for the rules element, where it MUST be in no namespace.

-If there is no rules element in an XML document, a prefixed ITS version attribute (e.g. its:version) MUST be provided on the element where the ITS markup is used, or on one of its ancestors.
+If there is no rules element in an XML document, a prefixed ITS version attribute (e.g., its:version) MUST be provided on the element where the ITS markup is used, or on one of its ancestors.

-If there is no rules element and there are elements with standoff ITS markup in an XML document, an ITS version attribute MUST be provided on element with standoff ITS markup or a prefixed ITS version attribute (e.g. its:version) MUST be provided on one of its ancestors.
+If there is no rules element and there are elements with standoff ITS markup in an XML document, an ITS version attribute MUST be provided on element with standoff ITS markup or a prefixed ITS version attribute (e.g., its:version) MUST be provided on one of its ancestors.

 There MUST NOT be two different versions of ITS in the same document.